 SHE WORE A YELLOW RIBBON (1949)

-<——— Harry Carey Jr. was the son of a Oscar-nominated character actor (Harry Carey Sr. had a steady career that transcended from the Silent Era into Hollywood’s Golden Age).
+<——— Harry Carey Jr. was the son of a Oscar-nominated character actor (Harry Carey Sr. had a long career that transcended from the Silent Era into Hollywood’s Golden Age).
 Carey Jr. established a long career of his own.
-He co-starred in notable Ford films, such as 3 Godfathers, Wagon Master, She Wore a Yellow Ribbon, Rio Grande, The Searchers, Mister Roberts, Two Rode Together, and Cheyenne Autumn.
+He co-starred in notable Ford films, such as She Wore a Yellow Ribbon, 3 Godfathers, Wagon Master, Rio Grande, Mister Roberts, The Searchers, Two Rode Together, and Cheyenne Autumn.
 Other movies include the Howard Hawks classics: Red River, Monkey Business, Gentlemen Prefer Blondes, and Rio Bravo.
 His final flick with John Wayne was Cahill US Marshal in 1973.

 In the 1960s, Harry Carey Jr. transitioned seemlessly to television Westerns, with guest-starring roles in Have Gun Will Travel, The Legend of Jesse James, Wagon Train, Gray Ghost, Whispering Smith, Tombstone Territory, Bonanza, The Rounders, and Gunsmoke.